Luis de la Garza

 Luis de la Garza (born May 20, 1954 in Mexico City, Mexico) is currently in prison arrested by the FBI for bank robbery. used to be a television executive, businessman, and community leader in Texas.
 He is the recipient of numerous community awards for his personal success in business and media, as well as for his efforts to assist other Mexican-American entrepreneurs to start their own businesses.
-To the shock of his family and many who have worked with him, de la Garza was arrested on suspicion of being a serial bank robber on June 22, 2013.
-He subsequently pleaded guilty to bank robbery charges and is currently serving a 20-year federal prison sentence.
+To the shock of his family and many who have worked with him, de la Garza was arrested by the FBI for being a serial bank robber on June 22, 2013.
+He subsequently pleaded guilty to bank robbery charges and is currently serving a 20-year federal prison sentence in Seagoville, TX.

 Background

 De la Garza obtained his bachelor's degree in geology from the Instituto Politécnico Nacional and his master's degree in hydrogeology from the Universidad Nacional Autónoma de México.
 He subsequently worked for the Mexican government and was responsible for detecting, studying, and drilling for water with a team of 600 under his command.
 At the peak of his career, he married and moved to Houston, Texas.
 Unable to work within his field of expertise due to a language barrier, de la Garza earned his living performing manual labor.
 Soon after, he divorced and moved to Dallas, where he became a successful entrepreneur in the restaurant and automobile businesses.